CodingWonders/Windows-Fixes/fix-sysreset.md

 To summarize everything that has been done:

 - We have looked at how system resets work in Windows and their issues, and
-- We have looked at how to manually reset a computer by installing Windows,
+- We have looked at how to manually reset a computer by installing Windows

 ## Thanks